Obituaries for the week of September 13, 2017

 Mr. Rydzowski is survived by his wife of sixty-six years, Gloria Rydzowski of Flomaton; three sons, Steve R. (Donna Carol) Rydzowski of McDavid, Fla., Paul F. (Karen) Rydzowski of Wing, Ala. and Robert C. (Ann T.) Rydzowski of Flomaton; six grandchildren and twelve great- grandchildren.

-Funeral services will be held Tuesday, September 12, 2017 at 11 a.m. at Flomaton United Methodist Church with Rev. Cathy McKinley and Rev. Dr. Pete Dunn officiating.
+Funeral services were held Tuesday, September 12, 2017 at 11 a.m. at Flomaton United Methodist Church with Rev. Cathy McKinley and Rev. Dr. Pete Dunn officiating.
 Burial will follow at the Flomaton Cemetery.

-The family will receive friends Monday, September 11, 2017 from 6 to 8 p.m. at Flomaton United Methodist Church.
+The family received friends Monday, September 11, 2017 from 6 to 8 p.m. at Flomaton United Methodist Church.

-Pallbearers will be Ray Lee, Eric Rydzowski, Ben Murrell, Steven “Little Man” Rydzowski, Dewayne Higdon and Willie Wilson.
+Pallbearers were Ray Lee, Eric Rydzowski, Ben Murrell, Steven “Little Man” Rydzowski, Dewayne Higdon and Willie Wilson.

 Petty-Eastside Chapel Funeral Homes, LLC in charge of all arrangements, Atmore, Ala.